Would-be Merkel successor Laschet emboldened by local election win

 The liberal Free Democrats (FDP) polled 4.5%, the far-left Linke 4.0% and the far-right Alternative for Germany (AfD) 6.0%.

-Polls showed voters gave Laschet a poor rating for his management of the coronavirus pandemic in Germany’s most populous state.
+Polls showed that voters gave Laschet a poor rating for his management of the coronavirus pandemic in Germany’s most-populous state.

 The elections came as the CDU looks ahead to a congress in December when it must choose a new leader.

-The new CDU chairman will be in pole position to be the party’s chancellor candidate, though in theory the leader of its Bavarian sister party, the Christian Social Union (CSU), could run as the candidate for their alliance, dubbed “the Union”.
+The new CDU chairman will be in the pole position to be the party’s chancellor candidate, although in theory the leader of its Bavarian sister party, the Christian Social Union (CSU), could run as the candidate for their alliance, dubbed “the Union”.

 Merkel, in power since 2005, has said she will not seek re-election in federal elections due by October next year.

-A poll published on Sunday suggested Laschet has his work cut out.
-Most Germans - 31% - favour CSU chairman Markus Soeder as the Union candidate for chancellor, the Sept.
+An opinion poll published on Sunday suggested Laschet had his work cut out for him.
+Most Germans - 31% - favour CSU Chairman Markus Soeder as the Union candidate for chancellor, the Sept.
 9-10 survey of 1,013 voters by pollster Kantar for Bild am Sonntag showed.

-Health Minister Jens Spahn came second, on 14%, followed by erstwhile Merkel rival Friedrich Merz, on 13%, and then Laschet on 8%.
+Health Minister Jens Spahn came second, on 14%, followed by erstwhile Merkel rival Friedrich Merz, at 13%, and then Laschet on 8%.
 Among Union supporters, support for Soeder hit 46%.

 Soeder, who has so far played down any interest in running for chancellor, told Saturday’s Frankfurter Allgemeine Zeitung: “My place is in Bavaria.”